-Chairman Waltz, Ranking Member Garamendi, and distinguished members of the committee, thank you for this opportunity to discuss the current state of the Army's Installations, Energy and Environment portfolio.
-I want to thank the committee for their continued support and commitment to the Army's soldiers, families, civilians, and soldiers for life.
+Chairman Carter, Ranking Member Wasserman Schultz, and distinguished members of the subcommittee, thank you for this opportunity to present the Army's Fiscal Year (FY) 2024 budget request for installation infrastructure, and for your continued support and commitment to the Army's soldiers, families, civilians, and soldiers for life.
 The committee's leadership has been invaluable in our shared pledge to successfully defend our Nation and its interests as we work to improve our installations and support the Army now and in the future.

-As old threats evolve and new ones emerge, the Army is making decisions and prioritizing investments that not only contribute to current readiness but will also pay dividends on the battlefields of 2030 and beyond.
-The Army's bedrock priorities of people, readiness and modernization guide all our strategies and investments.
-For the Army, people are at the core of everything we do.
-Installations supply the foundational support for our people, especially soldiers and their families, caregivers, and survivors.
+As old threats evolve and new ones emerge, especially in the Indo-Pacific region, the Army is making decisions and prioritizing investments that not only contribute to current readiness, but will also pay dividends on the battlefields of 2030 and beyond.
+The Army's bedrock priorities of people, readiness and modernization guide our strategies and investments and are reflected in our FY 2024 budget request outlined below.
+For the Army, people are at the core of everything we do and installations are the foundational support for our people.
 Installations are where we train, work, learn and live.
-Therefore, as we build the Army of the future, we must make strategic investments in our installations, making the best use of innovative technologies, and streamlining processes to accelerate improvements.
+Therefore, as we build the Army of the future, we must make strategic investments in our installations, making the best use of innovative technologies, and applying streamlined processes to accelerate improvements.
 The future of installations is now.